 As snow started falling again, Josep took this picture in the same place we had photographed him in the summer of 2008 (see CJ3B.info Visits Spain, Part 3: Camprodon.)

 Not surprisingly, La Roca is home to a Jeep; the M38 of Joan Andreu Pons (190K JPEG) is a Korean War veteran which subsequently saw service with the Spanish Army.
-Joan Andreu is one of many Jeep owners we'll meet in Josep's directory of the Jeeps of Camprodon.
+Joan Andreu is one of many Jeep owners we have met in Josep's directory of the Jeeps of Camprodon.

 Gemma waits for Josep as they prepare to drive up through the old pass of Coll d'Ares between Spain and France, north of Camprodon.
-Coll d'Ares was one of several ways used to escape into France 70 years ago, by half a million Republicans fleeing at the end of the Spanish Civil War.
-The exodus on foot through the mountains in the winter of 1939, known as "La Retirada," is commemorated in a museum we visited in Camprodon in the summer.
+Coll d'Ares was one of several ways used to escape into France in 1939, by half a million Republicans fleeing at the end of the Spanish Civil War.
+The exodus on foot through the mountains in the winter, known as "La Retirada," is commemorated in a museum we visited in Camprodon in the summer of 2008.

 Back in Spain, Josep took this shot near the little village of Espinavell, with Mt.
 Costabona across the border in the background.
 Although there is plenty of snow in the mountains, the winters in the Pyrenees aren't what they used to be.
 According to a 2004 report, 85% of the glaciers in the Spanish Pyrenees have melted due to climate change during the 20th century, including 50% between 1980 and 2000.